marviecephas/google-kaggle-ai-agents-course-log/Day_04_Observability_Evaluation/README.md

 3. I created a "golden test" file (`shopping_test.evalset.json`) that describes the *perfect* conversation, including the correct tool calls (`view_list`, then `get_item_count`) and the correct final answer (`"You have 3 items on your list."`).
 4. I created a `test_config.json` to require a 100% perfect score.

 Now, I can just run `!adk eval` anytime.
-This automated test will instantly **FAIL** if any future change breaks my agent's counting logic, which "locks in" my fix and prevents future f
+This automated test will instantly **FAIL** if any future change breaks my agent's counting logic, which "locks in" my fix and prevents future bugs.